ls-daily-projects/javascript_sprint/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `Array#forEach()` doesn't return anything; `Array#map()` returns an array.

 2. What is the difference between a function and a method?

+    Methods are functions on objects.

 3. What is closure?

+    Overly fancy-sounding term that means you can only access variables within your current scope.

 4. Describe the four rules of the 'this' keyword.

+    - `this` === global, in global scope
+    - Attaching a function to an object implies that `this`, inside the function, refers to the object
+    - `this` inside a constructor is global until you call that constructor with `new`
+    - Except when used inside arrow functions, `this` can be reassigned using `call`, `bind` or `apply`

 5. Why do we need super() in an extended class?
+   Gotta call the parent's constructor in order to fully inherit props/methods.

 ## Project Set up